Citrus County in Florida is untouched beauty that you must see. The manatees love it there and along with old-style Florida.

 Remnants of hurricanes past as you ease closer to the Gulf

 With a small peak at the Gulf

-We rode through a small towns called Crystal River and Yankeetown, a fishing town which just dripped of charm.
+We rode through a small town called Crystal River and Yankeetown, a fishing town that just dripped of charm.
 Very quaint and streets lined with old live oak trees and situated on the Withlacoochee River.
 There were small cottages to rent dotted all over the area and don’t you just love the colors they used.
 Reminds me so much of old Florida

 We also stopped by the old Yulee Sugar Mill Ruins which has been there since 1851.
 It amazes me how places like this can still be standing after so many years of harsh Florida weather and hurricanes.